Churros are Spain's version of fried dough. They are famous throughout the world and delicious!

 - For the Topping

-Pour vegetable oil, such as canola or corn oil into a large heavy-bottomed frying pan.
-Make sure there are about 2 inches of oil in the pan to cover the Churros.
+Pour frying oil into a large heavy-bottomed frying pan.
+Make sure there are about 2 inches of oil in the pan to cover the churros.
 There should be enough oil so that they float freely while frying.
-Set pan aside.
+Set the pan aside.

 In a medium saucepan, pour in 1 cup of water.
-Add oil, salt, sugar, and stir.
+Add 1 tablespoon vegetable oil, salt, and sugar and stir.
 Bring water to a boil.

 While waiting for water to boil, dry the cup used to measure the water and use it to measure flour, as it is necessary to have equal parts flour and water.
 Pour flour into a medium-sized mixing bowl and add baking powder and stir.